VSlip/Candle-5-Combination-Test/README.md

 - The results depend heavily on the quality and timeframe of the input data.
 - No guarantee of future prediction accuracy due to the volatile nature of stock markets.

-## Future Improvements

-- Enhance the script to include more complex candlestick patterns.
-- Integrate with real-time stock data APIs for live analysis.
-- Build a graphical interface for better visualization of results.

 ## License